talbaum/FTPserver/README.md

 It is a binary protocol (non-text-base).
 The commands are defined by an opcode that describes the incoming command.
 For each command, a different length of data needs to be read according to it’s specifications.

+This is ther server side, written in Java.